VelocityPowered/documentation/developers/command-api.rst

                 return ImmutableList.of();
              }

-Now here the player has tried to autocomplete another parameter of the command that is no the first one, so we just return an empty list since our command has only one argument.
+If the player tries to autocomplete more than one argument, we return an empty list since our command only has one argument.